horprogs/Just-validate/README.md

 ### Localization

-You could define own translations for different languages.
+You could define your own translations for different languages.
 To do that you should define `dictLocale` array, like:

 ```
   [